IBM/operator-collection-sdk/docs/tutorial.md

 This tutorial is a walkthrough of building a new operator collection that performs RACF user management against a z/OS environment.
 This operator will allow you to create a new user ID by creating instances in Openshift, and removing this ID once this instance is deleted.

-# (Optional) Configure the Operator Collection SDK Alias Commands
+# (Optional) Configure the IBM Operator Collection SDK Alias Commands
-Alternatively, you can configure alias commands to simplify the Operator Collection SDK `ansible-playbook` commands:
+Alternatively, you can configure alias commands to simplify the IBM Operator Collection SDK `ansible-playbook` commands:

 1. Open your bash profile using the following command: